 The construction of the High Dam has great effects over the social life in Egypt.
 It provided a lot of employment chances for the majority of the Egyptians which resulted in the improvement of the social state in Egypt.

-Here Are Some of The Fascinating Facts About Aswan High Dam:
+Interesting Facts About Aswan High Dam:

-During the construction of such a terrific dam, more than 90.000 Nubians had to leave their houses for more than 45 km away from their homes.
+- During the construction of such a terrific dam, more than 90.000 Nubians had to leave their houses for more than 45 km away from their homes.

-The construction of such an admirable dam took about ten years
+- The construction of such an admirable dam took about ten years

-It has contributed more than half of the country’s total power supply.
+- It has contributed more than half of the country’s total power supply.

-Aswan high dam generates more than 10 billion kilowatts per hour of hydroelectric power.
+- Aswan high dam generates more than 10 billion kilowatts per hour of hydroelectric power.

-Aswan High Dam helped Egypt from the drought from 972–73 and 1983–87.
+- Aswan High Dam helped Egypt from the drought from 972–73 and 1983–87.

-Egypt was able to reclaim about 2.0 million Feddan because of the construction of the High Dam.
+- Egypt was able to reclaim about 2.0 million Feddan because of the construction of the High Dam.

-The dam is able to power twelve generators each rated at 175 megawatts with a total of 2.1 gigawatts.
+- The dam is able to power twelve generators each rated at 175 megawatts with a total of 2.1 gigawatts.

 - Aswan Dam also improved the efficiency and the extension of the Hydropower stations in Old Aswan by regulating upstream flows.

 - The Soviet Union has a huge contribution in constructing such a majestic dam as it provided the Egyptian government with money, skillful engineers, machines, and a lot of other things that made the construction of such a dam possible.

-As a result of such a great dam, Lake Nasser was created.
+- As a result of such a great dam, Lake Nasser was created.

-The Problems of Aswan High Dam:
+The Problems of Aswan High Dam

 More than 22 monuments and architectural complexes were threatened by flooding from Lake Nasser, including the great temples of Abu Simbel.
-Those monuments were preserved by the help of the UNESCO Nubia Campaign.
+Those monuments were preserved by the help of the UNESCO Nubia campaign.
 That campaign also moved Philae, Kalabsha and Amada temples to different places to keep the treasures of the Ancient Egyptians safe.

 Some of Aswan’s temples were granted to countries that helped with the works of relocation and here is a list of those monuments:

-The Debod temple was relocated to Madrid.
+- The Debod Temple was relocated to Madrid.

-The Temple of Dendur was relocated to the Metropolitan Museum of Art of New York.
+- The Temple of Dendur was relocated to the Metropolitan Museum of Art of New York.

-The Temple of Taffeh was relocated to the Rijksmuseum van Oudheden of Leiden.
+- The Temple of Taffeh was relocated to the Rijksmuseum van Oudheden of Leiden.

 - The Temple of Ellesyia was relocated to the Museo Egizio of Turin.

 The following items were removed to the garden area of the Sudan National Museum of Khartoum:

 - The temple of Ramses II at Aksha.

 - The temple of Hatshepsut at Buhen.

 - The temple of Khnum at Kumma.

 - The tomb of the Nubian prince Djehuti at Debeira.

 - The temples of Dedwen and Sesostris III at Semna.

 - The granite columns from the Faras Cathedral.

 - A part of the paintings of the Faras Cathedral; the other part is in the National Museum of Warsaw.

+Unfortunately, the remaining archaeological sites like the Buhen fort or the cemetery of Fadrus have been flooded by Lake Nasser.
 The construction of the Aswan high dam had some negative impacts including the spread of Schistosomiasis.
-The second problem that resulted from the construction of the High Dam was the gradual decrease in the fertility which was mainly due to the dam’s complete control of the Nile’s annual flooding.
+The second problem that resulted from the construction of the High Dam was the gradual decrease in fertility which was mainly due to the dam’s complete control of the Nile’s annual flooding.